Asphalt Patch: How Long Does Asphalt Last?

 • The lifespan of an asphalt driveway ranges from 15 to 30 years.

-• Contact HT Paving for all your asphalt needs in San Mateo, CA and surrounding areas.
+• Contact HT Paving for all your asphalt needs in San Mateo, CA, and surrounding areas.

 Factors Affecting the Lifespan of Asphalt Driveways

 Water damage from cold cycles can also harm the asphalt.
-When water freezes, it expands, creating cracks and potholes.
+When water freezes, it expands, causing cracks and potholes.
 Water contracts as it thaws, making the damage worse.
 Good drainage and avoiding excess water can help.

 Heavy objects can leave marks or damage the driveway.
 Using supports for these objects can prevent this harm.
 These actions help the driveway last longer.